MukundiRams/visco/docs/source/tutorials/tutorials.rst

 - `-da` is the dashboard address,
 - `-csr` is the chunk size along the row.

-The flag -cr 1 signifies that the data is compressed using only the first singular value.
+The flag -cr 1 signifies that the data is compressed using only the first singular value or a comression rank of 1 (reducing the data rank to 1).
 This means that only the compnents of U and W corresponding to the first (highest) value of S are kept in the **Zarr** store.
 To see how the compression impacts the data, we have to decompress the data from the **Zarr** store back into an MS. To do this, we use the decompression functionality of **visco**.

 Decompressing the data from Zarr to MS